 Patches 101: the Embroidered Patch July 30, 2018

 The embroidered patch is the grandaddy of patches — almost everyone thinks of this style when they think of a “patch,” and by some accounts it was the first.
 The embroidered patch checks all the boxes as the most versatile style we offer and is a classic jack-of-all-trades for any project.
-Still not sure what kind of patch you want after reading our rundown on all seven styles?
-Go to with embroidered.
+Still not sure what kind of patch you want after reading

 • Affordability — excepting “budget” styles that are designed with economy in mind, embroidered patches are the most affordable yet quality patch style available.
 They’re one the easiest to manufacture in large quantities.